ElDuderino420/dbassignment10/README.md

 ## Find the country whose GDP has grown the most over time and plot the level of education on the x axis and the life expectancy on the y axis.
 Do the same thing for the country whose GDP has grown the least over time

+we chose USA because China only had one data point...

 ![](https://github.com/kasperpagh/databaseAss10/blob/master/imgs/Capture3.PNG)
 ![](https://github.com/kasperpagh/databaseAss10/blob/master/imgs/Capture4.PNG)
 ![](https://github.com/kasperpagh/databaseAss10/blob/master/imgs/Capture5.PNG)